imran-riz/MotivateMe/README.md

 # MotivateMe
 A desktop and mobile client application that makes use of the [MotivationWeb](https://github.com/Desperate-Developers/MotivationWeb) web service to display motivational quotes.
 The client applications also offer search functionality.

+The desktop application was built using the JavaFX framework and the mobile app was built using Flutter.

 ## Desktop client application
 ![](https://github.com/imran-2003/MotivateMe/blob/main/Screenshots/desktop_home_page.png)